9 Great Deals You'll Find Only on Costco.com

 The next time you need to buy fresh flowers for a special occasion, check out Costco.com’s selection.
 It’s an online-exclusive service, and the warehouse club’s prices and selection rival those of many popular online flower delivery services.
 Customers can purchase a variety of flowers -- from calla lillies to orchids to roses -- in smaller quantities or bulk, notes smart shopping expert Trae Bodge of TrueTrae.com.
 Costco.com doesn’t offer extras such as candy or balloons with its floral arrangements.
 Some come with vases, but most do not.
 You’ll be able to choose your preferred delivery date, and shipping and handling fees are included in the listed price.

-We compared prices at Costco.com and 1800Flowers.com for a 20-stem tulip arrangement including a vase.
-Here's what we found: At the warehouse club's site, you'll pay $39.99.
-If you buy from 1800Flowers.com, that same arrangement costs $59.99 (plus $14.99 for shipping).
-That's nearly twice as much in total.
+We compared prices at Costco.com and Teleflora.com for a 20-stem red tulip arrangement including a vase.
+Here’s what we found: At the warehouse club’s site, you’ll pay $39.99.
+If you buy from Teleflora.com, that same arrangement costs $63.74 (plus a $17.99 service fee).
+That’s twice as much in total compared to Costco.

-Instead of footing the bill for an annual gym membership, set up shop at home and save some cash over time.
-Exercise equipment is another online-exclusive at Costco.com, where you can score deep discounts on elliptical machines, inversion tables, treadmills and the like, says TrueTrae.com's Bodge.
+Instead of footing the bill for an annual gym membership -- and with many gyms shut down due to the coronavirus -- set up shop at home and save some cash over time.
+Exercise equipment is another online-exclusive at Costco.com, where you can score deep discounts on elliptical machines, inversion tables, treadmills and the like, says TrueTrae.com’s Bodge.
+For example, the Exerpeutic Upright Folding Bike sells for $149.99 (standard shipping included) at the warehouse club.
+On Amazon, the same bike costs $393.13.
+That’s $243 more.

 Costco tends to carry a large inventory of quality patio furniture and grills, but only a small fraction of it makes it into stores, says Cheapism.com’s Latham.

-A search for “outdoor patio seating sets" on Costco.com produced 249 results.
-If you've ever shopped for patio furniture at a brick-and-mortar Costco location, you know that you probably won't even find 10 patio sets on display.
-The same goes for grills, which more consumers may be using at home in the coming months as a result of social distancing.
-Costco.com's “bbqs & grills" online section recently offered 25 options ranging from compact table-top versions to behemoth nine-burner gas grills.
+A search for “outdoor patio seating sets” on Costco.com produced 112 results.
+If you’ve ever shopped for patio furniture at a brick-and-mortar Costco location, you know that you probably won’t even find 10 patio sets on display.
+The same goes for grills.
+Costco.com’s “bbqs & grills” online section recently offered 13 options ranging from compact table-top versions to behemoth nine-burner gas grills.

-For example, we spotted an Urban Islands 304 Stainless Steel 4-Burner Grill on Costco.com for $1,699.99.
-On Amazon, we could only find that same grill being sold and shipped by third-party dealers for $2,155 or more.
+For example, we spotted a Louisiana Grills LG900 Pellet Grill on Costco.com for $699.99.
+On Amazon, we could found that same grill being sold and shipped by a third-party dealer for $899 -- $200 more.